"Don't learn to code" is bad advice

 ·

-Mar 28, 2025 (2 days)
+Mar 28, 2025 (6 days)

 - As if the learning alternatives people suggest aren't just basic common sense or generic project management skills.

-- As if people could predict the exact point in time that flawlessly, fully unsupervised AI will become a reality.
+- As if today's AI could flawlessly code on its own and people could predict the exact point in time that flawlessly, fully unsupervised AI will be able to code autonomously.

 - As if problem-solving skills and algorithmic reasoning developed through coding don’t transfer to other domains.